dsi-clinic/cocoa/README.md

 1. This will only run the analysis (`pyflakes` on python files) for the code _in the current branch_.
 So if you run this while your current branch is `main` it will run on `main`.

 #### Options
-If you want to do linting on Python files, then you can add the argument "--lint" to the command:
+If you want to turn on linting, add the argument "--lint":

 ```bash
 cocoa /path/to/repo --lint